Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 ---------------------

 Only the query functions :ref:`CIS-2-functions-balanceOf`, :ref:`CIS-2-functions-operatorOf` and :ref:`CIS-2-functions-tokenMetadata` are different from CIS1.
-The query functions in CIS1 use a callback pattern to output the result of a query, but starting from Concordium smart contract v1; a smart contract receive function can output bytes back to the function caller.
+The query functions in CIS1 use a callback pattern to output the result of a query, but starting from Concordium smart contract v1; a smart contract receive function can output bytes back to the invoker.
 CIS2 uses this output instead of a callback pattern to return the query result.
-Using output instead of callbacks require less energy and will reduce contract code needed for querying.
+Using output instead of callbacks requires less energy and will reduce the contract code needed for querying.

-In CIS1 the callback result includes the corresponding query to ease the use with callback pattern, which is not needed for the output result in CIS2 query functions.
+In CIS1 the callback result includes the corresponding query to ease the use of the callback pattern.
+The query information is not needed in the output result of CIS2 query functions.
-Instead the result are required to be the same length and order as the queries.
+Instead, the results are required to be the same length and order as the queries.

 In CIS2 smart contract functions are not required to fail with a specific error code as in CIS1.
 This is to allow receive functions to fail early for reason specific to the implementation such as authorization or serialization.

-Prior to smart contract version 1 invoking another smart contract required to know the contract name as well as the contract address and endpoint.
+Prior to smart contract version 1 invoking another smart contract required knowing the contract name as well as the contract address and endpoint.
-Smart contract version 1 removes the need for the contract name, which is why :ref:`CIS-2-functions-transfer-receive-hook-parameter` does not included the token contract name anymore.
+Smart contract version 1 removes the need for the contract name, which is why :ref:`CIS-2-functions-transfer-receive-hook-parameter` does not included the token contract name as seen in CIS1.